upcliujie/mesa/docs/meson.rst

    meson configure build/

-Recent version of Meson can print the available options and their default values by running ``meson configure`` in the source directory.
+Recent version of Meson can print the available options and their default values by running :command:`meson configure` in the source directory.
 If your Meson version is too old, you can always look in the `meson_options.txt <https://gitlab.freedesktop.org/mesa/mesa/-/blob/main/meson_options.txt>`__ file at the root of the project.

-With additional arguments ``meson configure`` can be used to change options for a previously configured build directory.
+With additional arguments :command:`meson configure` can be used to change options for a previously configured build directory.
 All options passed to this command are in the form ``-D "option"="value"``.
+For
-For example:
+example:

 .. code-block:: console